Geek Dashboard Home

 1. Save Your Own Videos Before Sharing on Snapchat

-Before sharing a video on Snapchat, you can save them to your gallery.
+Before sharing a video on Snapchat, you can save it to your gallery.
 The process is the same for both Android and iOS devices.
 Here’s how you can do it.

 1. Record a video on Snapchat by long-pressing the shutter button.
 Once recorded, a preview screen appears on your screen.